Alexandra Szentkirályi

-Alexandra Éva Szentkirályi (born 11 November 1987) is a Hungarian lawyer and politician, who served as Spokesperson of the fourth and fifth Orbán Government from 1 January 2020 to 15 March 2024.
+Alexandra Éva Szentkirályi (born 11 November 1987) is a Hungarian lawyer and politician, a Member of Parliament since 2026.
+She served as Spokesperson of the fourth and fifth Orbán Government from 1 January 2020 to 15 March 2024.
 She previously served as Deputy Mayor of Budapest under István Tarlós from 2014 to 2019.
 She was the Fidesz party candidate for Mayor of Budapest in the 2024 mayoral election, but withdrew her candidacy two days before the election.